Banjo Tooie N64 Console

 Thinking back to when Banjo-Tooie first released, we recall feeling slightly overwhelmed by it.
 Despite playing through its predecessor on a regular basis, we've properly revisited Tooie only once since launch, back in 2009 when the game released on Xbox 360.
 Its large interconnected worlds are less immediately approachable, and its open-ended nature felt intimidating after the more contained, intimate and knowable spaces of the first game.

-"You know that I haven’t," says Kirkhope when asked if he has headed back to the Isle of Hags in the past twenty years.
+"You know what, I haven’t," says Kirkhope when asked if he has headed back to the Isle of Hags in the past 20 years.
 "I don’t think I’ve played it since it came out.
 I’ve played BK but not Tooie …… I’m just thinking to myself how crazy that is, I really must revisit it!"

 I might have gotten a mild case of the ‘bigger must be better’ bug.
 I think reducing some of the complexity and helping players with other parts would have helped